webmaster-icsd/icsd.org/_islam/2019-11-27-jesus-in-the-bible.md

 “But that the world may know that I love the Father; and as the Father gave me commandment, even so I do [I do exactly what my father commands me]” (John 14:31)

 ### What Jesus did say
-## Jesus said that he was the Prophet of God:
+## Jesus said that he was the **Prophet** of God:
 And they were offended by him.
-But Jesus said unto them,” A prophet is not without honor, except in his own country [town], and in his own house.”
+But Jesus said unto them, "A prophet is not without honor, except in his own country [town], and in his own house.”
 (Matthew 13:57)

 “Nevertheless, I must walk today, and tomorrow, and the day following: for it cannot be that a prophet perishes outside of Jerusalem.
 O Jerusalem, Jerusalem, which [you who] kill the prophets, and stone them [those] that are sent to you . . .”
 (Luke 13:33-34)